Thursday, October 23, 2014

 Fellow Nigerians, whatever we do, we must not lose sight of the underlying imperative, designed to engender consistency and robust democratic values in our troubled political system that Section 308 represents.
 Therefore, we must be bold about consolidating those democratic values and harmony, without regard to race or social status, when prosecuting those who defrauded our state and federal governments.
 That is the first step to renewing Nigeria.

 You steal, you steal!
 Period!
 It is that simple!
 Why ask for an interim or permanent injunction in a clear-cut case of embezzlement?
-If your hands are clean, and you rightly believe that you are innocent as charged, then be willing to stand trial and defend the allegation of unjust enrichment against you, instead of resorting to procedural mumble jumble to circumvent real justice.
-And that, my friends, is our real problem; not Section 308.
-This is the time we should all stand up and demand for curtailment in the grant of injunctive reliefs by our Judges.
+If your hands are clean and you rightly believe that you are innocent as charged, then be willing to stand trial and defend the allegation of unjust enrichment against you, instead of resorting to procedural mumbo jumble to circumvent real justice.
+And that, my friends, is our real problem, not Section 308.
+This is the time we should all stand up and demand curtailment of the grant of injunctive relief by our Judges.